 The architecture of this castle is mesmerizing and the reflections on water and the 285 acres of garden around it make it one of the most worthwhile Paris day trips.

 After exploring the fine art rooms like Stag Gallery, Psyche Gallery, and Tribune Room, check out the Reading Room where book illustrations from the 15th-16th centuries and even some rare pieces are displayed.

 If you love history, then Provins is one of the places that should be on your Paris day trips list.
-Located in the north-central commune of France, it is just about 57 miles southeast of Paris.
+Located in the north-central commune of France, it is just about 91 km (57 miles) southeast of Paris.

 And if you visit in December, you’ll get a chance to enjoy its well-known medieval Christmas market.